apple/swift-migration-guide/Guide.docc/CommonProblems.md

 ## Crossing Isolation Boundaries

-Any value that needs to move from one isolation domain to another must be `Sendable`.
+Any value that needs to move from one isolation domain to another must either be `Sendable` or must preserve mutually exclusive access.
-Using non-`Sendable` values in contexts that require `Sendable` types is a very common problem.
+Using values with types that do not satisfy these requirements in contexts that require them is a very common problem.
 And because libraries and frameworks may be updated to use Swift's concurrency features, these issues can come up even when your code hasn't changed.